 First, back in the early 2000s, when my kids were really little, we saw two manatees, mother, and baby, at the Living Seas Pavilion at Epcot Center in Orlando.
 That was the closest we had ever been to one, but at the time I remember thinking that they were just cool-looking creatures.
 The embodiment of what I thought was cool – I mean, refusing to be hurried along, and not caring what anyone else thought.
 The courage to say “Hey, I’m chubby and I move at my own pace.
 Deal with it.”
 They were not in a hurry to get anywhere; they were just chilling.
 Like Joe Cool.
 Well “Josephine Cool” I guess, for the mom, and Baby Joe Cool.

 Fast-Forward to February 2019.
-We did a short trip to Key Largo, Florida, as an attempt to escape the New England cold for a weekend.
+We did a short trip to Key Largo, Florida, in an attempt to escape the New England cold for a weekend.
 The kids decided they wanted to do some kayaking, so off to the boat rental shack, we went.
 Gabby and I rented a tandem, and Mikey got a single.
 We planned to paddle down the coast and back, soaking up the sun.

 When we were renting the kayaks, the proprietor of the rental place told us that sometimes manatees hang out on the coast, pointing to a spot far down the island.
 I was immediately suspicious.
 I just figured this was something they tell the tourists, to get us to rent the equipment and keep it out longer because the area he was describing was a good mile away.
 The more time you spend, the more money you spend on the rental.
 I was dubious, but my kids wanted to kayak so that’s what we did.